Osteopathic medical degree

 Dr. Neufeld has authored several research papers and editorials.
 He wrote a book chapter titled “Osteopathic Manipulation in Common Musculoskeletal Pain Syndromes” in Physical Medicine and Rehabilitation, which was published in 2011.

-Dr. Neufeld’s research publications include:
+Dr. Neufeld’s selected research publications include:

 - “Role of Myeloid Cell Factor-1 (Mcl-1) in Chronic Lymphocytic Leukemia” in Leukemia and Lymphoma, October 2004